BY COMMERCIAL ART BUYERS LOOKING FOR NEW TALENT

 To help you prepare for our unique application we’ve compiled a detailed, step-by-step guide, below then go into The A List application and apply to become an A Lister!

-Any Artist or Designer can apply to The A List.
+Any Artist or Designer from around the world at any experience level can apply to The A List.

 Our list will go out to;

 We are hand picking Commercial Art Buyers who are searching for fine art, fine craft, fashion, furniture, graphics/illustration, jewelry, giftware, fiber, lighting design, sculptors, fashion accessories to rep, purchase or use in a project.

 THE A LIST MOCKUP

 BIG Thank you to EC Ambassador, @steveczapiewski for designing this sample of The A List.

 The form found in our website is the first step.
 All you’ll need a few contact details and 1-3 images.
 That’s it!

 After you click submit and pay, you have the option of adding more details about your practice, your career and how you work professionally into a 2nd form titled, Rise Higher.

 Here’s the full list of items that you can choose from when filling out the Rise Higher form.
 You do NOT need all of these items in your application.